-However, a pseudo-ordering of pixels is possible in linear-time.
-Pixels are classified into bins according to their gradient value, and then a list is made beginning with the pixels in the bin with highest gradient values, then the pixels on the second bin and so on, ending the list with the pixels in the bin with smallest gradient values.
+Pixels are classified into bins according to their gradient value.
+Then, a list is made beginning with the pixels in the bin with highest gradient values, followed by the pixels on the second bin and so on, ending the list with the pixels in the bin with smallest gradient values.